 Meghan Coffey – Science

 Meghan’s love for science started in early elementary, and has been the driving force in her educational endeavors ever since.
 She was fortunate to have inspiring science instructors throughout high school and college who challenged her and supported her.
 She earned a BS in Cellular and Molecular Biology and a Single Subject Credential in Biology from Sonoma State.
-She has 14 years of experience providing academic support to youth in Sonoma County through various programs and is thrilled to have found a place at Pivot Charter School.
-When Meghan isn’t catching up on science in the news, or chasing her toddler around, she enjoys crocheting, knitting, baking, decorating cakes and cupcakes for her friends and family, having impromptu dance parties in her living room, going to concerts, and spending time out doors with her family.
+She has 15 years of experience providing academic support to youth in Sonoma County through various programs and is thrilled to have found a place at Pivot Charter School.
+When Meghan isn’t catching up on science in the news, she enjoys spending time with her child, crocheting, knitting, baking, decorating cakes and cupcakes for her friends and family, having impromptu dance parties in her living room, going to concerts, and spending time out doors with her family.
 In the near future, Meghan hopes to learn how to use her new sewing machine, do some traveling with her family, and start running again with the ultimate goal of running a marathon someday.
 Meghan is very excited to share her passion for science with students, and support them in becoming life long learners.

 Born and raised in Southern California, John Buzan is a fixture in the educational, technological and public landscape of his community.
 He graduated from Golden West College, where he served as ASB President and receive the R. Dudley Boyce Outstanding Student of the Year Award.
 Following that, Mr. Buzan transferred to UCLA to study Political Science with an emphasis in Public Law and Economics.
 After college, Mr. Buzan followed his interest in information technology and networking.
 For most of his life, Mr. Buzan has performed private sector work in the medical, legal, manufacturing and transportation industries.
 Later in life, Mr. Buzan returned to school for a Masters degree at the prestigious University of California, Irvine School of Education.
 Mr. Buzan enjoys backpacking, basketball, cooking and volunteer service.